 *Full AGC Meetings meetings and committee meetings where the AGC Members is a member of the committee.

-I'm a Community Governor and Co-Vice Chair on the Academy Governance Committee (AGC).
+I'm a Community Governor and Chair on the Academy Governance Committee (AGC).
 I'm also link Governor responsible for Safeguarding.

 Both my children attended Studley St. Mary's and flourished during their time here.
 I joined the AGC in 2020 initially as a Parent Governor and then a Community Governor because I wanted to get more involved in supporting and contributing to school life.